arviz-devs/preliz/paper/paper.md

 # Summary

 In a Bayesian modeling workflow, a prior distribution can be chosen in different ways as long as it captures the uncertainty about model parameters prior to observing any data.
 Particularly, prior elicitation refers to the process of transforming the knowledge of a particular domain into well-defined probability distributions.
-Here we introduce PreliZ, a Python package aimed at helping practitioners choose prior distributions.
+Here we introduce PreliZ, a Python package aimed at helping practitioners to choose prior distributions.

 # Statement of need

 Specifying useful priors is a central aspect of Bayesian statistics [@gelman:2013; @martin:2021; @martin:2022], yet prior elicitation techniques that would make this step easier and more systematic are not routinely used within practical Bayesian workflows [@mikkola:2021].
-Instead, practitioners tipicaly rely on ad hoc procedures based on a mix of their own experience and recommendations available in the literature, which in general has not been systematized [@sarma:2020].
+Instead, practitioners typically rely on ad hoc procedures based on a mix of their own experience and recommendations available in the literature, which in general has not been systematized [@sarma:2020].
 One reason is that current solutions are simply not sufficient for practical data analysis and do not integrate well with probabilistic programming libraries [@mikkola:2021].
 PreliZ is a library for prior elicitation that aims to facilitate the task for practitioners by offering a set of tools for the various facets of prior elicitation.
 It covers a range of methods, from unidimensional prior elicitation on the parameter space to predictive elicitation on the observed space.
 The goal is to be compatible with probabilistic programming languages in the Python ecosystem like PyMC and PyStan, which involves including the distributions and their parameterization that are supported by these languages.

 # Software API and features